D&T – Food

 Nutrition and fitness

-EXAM BOARD- AQA GCSE Food and Preparation 8585
+EXAM BOARD- AQA GCSE Food, Preparation and Nutrition 8585

 Key stage 4 – Year 10

 Pupils will focus on practical cooking skills and develop a thorough understanding of nutrition, food provenance and the working characteristics of food materials.
 Food preparation skills are integrated into five core topics; food, nutrition and health, food science, food safety, food choice and food provenance.
 Pupils will learn how to present their practical work for photographing.
 Pupils will undertake two practice NEAs (Non-exam assessments), NEA 1 Food Investigation task and NEA 2 Food Preparation task.

 Pupils will complete their NEA 1 Food Investigation assessment worth 15% of the GCSE and NEA 2 Food Preparation assessment worth 35% of the GCSE.
 The Food Investigation assessment is a scientific experiment and the Food Preparation assessment includes a three-hour practical examination.
 Pupils will prepare for the final examination.

 Pupils will focus on NEA for most of the Year 11.
 Aspects of theory/ examination practice will run alongside each planned lesson.

 Pupils will be expected to sign an agreement that they will wear safety equipment correctly, be aware of wearing correct footwear and that they will behave to a safe standard.

 Pupils are expected to bring relevant equipment and ingredients for each D&T Food lesson.
 Pupils will be given either a list of ingredients/ or requested to bring a sum of money into school to contribute to practical lessons.
 Where possible ingredients will be provided in school.